Python Service: Now with Tesseract Support

 Tesseract OCR Example

-This example demonstrates how to load a PNG image, extract text using the pytesseract
+This example demonstrates how to load a PNG image, extract text using the pytesseract library, and automatically detect the language of the recognized text using langdetect.
+All processing is done fully locallyโno external services involved.

 Looking for more details?